Joseph-Orafu/rittman-assessment-joseph-orafu/README.md

 When a code review has been requested as part of a raised PR, please keep the following guidelines and questions in mind:

-- Read through the PR description and relevant JIRA ticket to get an understanding of what the PR aims to achieve
+- Read through the PR description to get an understanding of what the PR aims to achieve
 - Is the code well structured and well formatted?
 - Does the code include comments and other sorts of documentation where necessary?
 - Is the code maintainable easily?